Recycling and reuse

 - Structural members including hollow sections

-- Light gauge product such as purlins and rails.
+- Light gauge products such as purlins and rails.

-The process is straightforward; for example, deconstructed sections are inspected to verify their dimensional properties; tested to confirm their strength properties and the section is then shot or sand blasted to remove any coatings and refabricated and primed to the requirements of the new project.
+The process is straightforward; for example, deconstructed sections are inspected to verify their dimensional properties; tested to confirm their mechanical properties and the section is then generally shot or sand blasted to remove any coatings and refabricated and primed to the requirements of the new project.
 This will usually involve cutting the ends of the beams and columns to the required length.

 There is, however, significant scope for increasing reuse of steel construction products and work is underway within the sector to promote and facilitate this.
 The proportion of recovered products that are reused will increase as design for deconstruction is better understood and a stronger market for reusable steel construction products is stimulated.
 The ability of the steel construction sector to facilitate these advantageous processes has been enhanced by the standardisation of components and connections.

 At the building systems level, modular construction offer the greatest opportunities for reuse.
 Modules or pods can be deconstructed from the building and refurbished and reused on the same or an alternative building.

 At a much larger scale, complete steel buildings can be reused.
 An early example is the British Pavilion at the Seville Expo in 1993 (see right).
 This innovative, energy efficient steel building was designed to be reused after the Expo.

 Research carried out by the Steel Construction Institute has estimated that there is around 100 million tonnes of steel in buildings and infrastructure in the UK.
 This ‘stock’ of steel is an important and valuable material reuse that will be reclaimed and either reused or recycled in the future.